guillemcanal/docker-stack/README.md

 By default, the local DNS server is configured to resolve every domains starting with `dev.` to your local IP address.

-You can change that by modifying the `address` intruction in <http://localhost:8053>
+You can change that by modifying the `address` instruction in <http://localhost:8053>

-You can modify the exist `address` instruction or add additionnal addresses.
+You can modify the existing `address` or add additionnal ones.

 Examples :